arademaker/arademaker.github.com/research.md

 reasoning, Semantic Web, programming languages (specially funcional programming) etc.

+More specifically I can enumerate the following areas that I would like to work with:

+- Ontology Alignment and Instance Matching: I would like to look again to previous work with Edward Hermann and Isabel Cafezeiro maybe applying to the WordNet-PT construction.

 Below I present (in Portuguese) some proposal of thesis research that I would be interested in supervise.